alcalawil/wilson-iot/README.md

 # Wilson IoT

-Wilson IoT is a simple assistant who react to voice commands and interacts with hardware through its API
+Wilson IoT is a simple assistant who reacts to voice commands and interacts with hardware through its API

 It was inspired by [this tutorial](https://medium.com/kmakes/how-i-made-an-app-to-recognize-speech-c65c4be666fa).
 I recommend you to read it if you don't have previous experience using any of the required modules.